aithoughts/aipm-chat/README.md

 [![][docker-size-shield]][docker-size-link]
 [![][docker-pulls-shield]][docker-pulls-link]

-We provide a Docker image for deploying the LobeChat service on your own private device.
-Use the following command to start the LobeChat service:
+We provide a Docker image for deploying the LoiChat service on your own private device.
+Use the following command to start the LoiChat service:

 ```fish
 $ docker run -d -p 3210:3210 \